Login

 ...

 Why did I share these stories?
 These are just three stories in as many months.
 In each case, women were literally blown away at the treatment options that were available to them and their friends.
 One had only recently began treatment and still was uncertain of how it would help her achieve her goals.
 I know there is some bias here, but PELVIC FLOOR PHYSICAL THERAPY IS ONE OF THE BEST KEPT SECRETS in medicine.
-The knowledge that women’s health physical therapists possess that encompasses evaluation and treatment of orthopaedic dysfunctions and how these contribute to chronic pain, pelvic pain, sexual wellness or other joint, tissue, neurologic or muscle dysfunctions is an invaluable adjunct to traditional medical care that everyone needs to know about.
+The knowledge that women’s health physical therapists possess that encompasses evaluation and treatment of orthopedic dysfunctions and how these contribute to chronic pain, pelvic pain, sexual wellness or other joint, tissue, neurologic or muscle dysfunctions is an invaluable adjunct to traditional medical care that everyone needs to know about.
 If you look at the numbers, it is clear that 1 in 3 women experience problems that we as women's health physical therapists can treat.

 It is paramount that women be empowered with the knowledge that not only is a multidisciplinary approach the key to reducing their dysfunction, but a critical part of that team is a women’s health physical therapist.
 Women need to be offered real solutions for their problems, not just medication that acts as a bandaid and only provides a temporary fix.
 Or offered solely surgery, in the case of urinary incontinence, when the benefits of physical therapy have been proven through research time and time again to be a viable alternative.